Skip to content

 API And Controller Changes

-• Update the spec when behavior or API contract changes.
+• Update the Operator Spec when operator behavior or API contract changes.

 • If you touch files in api/ or change kubebuilder markers, run: